Investigation of the Effect of Thermal-Induced Atomic Motion on the Conductance of Copper Thin Films

 When the roughened surface systems are exposed to the 300~K thermal environment, a trend similar to the static (0~K) system was observed, shown in Fig.~\ref{Percentage_Roughness}b.
 Comparing the 100~\% and 50~\% systems, we noticed that the 100~\% transmission spectra are, again, higher than 50~\%.
-This is because for 100~\% roughness, the system lost an entire Cu monolayer yet preserved surface integrity, showing once again that a smooth thinner layer can be favorable to a thicker roughened one.
+This phenomenon can be explained in terms of the surface morphology.
+From 0~\% to 50~\% roughness, the number of vacancies and scattering sites increases, which reduces the conductance.
+For roughness above 50~\%, the surface can instead be viewed as a thinner slab with adatoms on top rather than a thicker slab with a higher number of vacancies.
+This morphology contains fewer adatoms, and thereby fewer scattering sites, leading to higher conductance.
 Values of low-bias conductance for the various surface roughness percentages are summarized in Table~\ref{Percentage_Roughness_Table}.
 Results for both temperatures (0~K and 300~K) agrees with the results of Ke \textit{et al.}~\cite{keResistivityThinCu2009a}, which showed an inverse parabolic behavior when varying the percentage of surface roughness, that resistivity of a surface with concentration $x$ is very close to the resistivity of a surface with concentration of $(1-x)$ and maximized at 50~\%.
-This suggests that surface integrity can play a critical role in optimizing conductance and this property translate into Cu thin film even at higher temperature.
+This suggests that surface integrity can play a critical role in optimizing conductance and this property translates to Cu thin film even at higher temperature.